Standardize how

 Secrets stay in your vault

 No intermediaries.
 Your cloud manages the storage, rotation, and access control.
-Envilder resolves — it never stores.
+Envilder resolves.
+It never stores.

 See it in action